kitao/pyxel/README.md

 ## Recruiting Sponsors

 Pyxel is looking for sponsors on GitHub Sponsors.
 Please consider sponsoring Pyxel to support its continued maintenance and feature development.
-As a benefit, sponsors can consult with the Pyxel developer.
+As a benefit, sponsors can consult directly with the Pyxel developer.
 For more details, please visit [this page](https://github.com/sponsors/kitao).